cannero/box_it/Development.md

 # Run
 - start with rake
 ## wsl
+depending on windows version
+- access from windows with localhost:3000
-- access from wsl ip `ip addr show`
+- access with wsl ip `ip addr show`